 Though the circuit breaker is tripped, be sure the switch supplying power is in the off position.
 You may even want to disconnect power from the main circuit panel as an extra safety precaution.

-1. Before looking into the disposer, be sure power is disengaged and there is no way anyone will inadvertently supply power to the garbage disposal while you are working on it.
+1. Before looking into the disposer, be sure the power is disengaged and there is no way anyone will inadvertently supply power to the garbage disposal while you are working on it.

 2. Use a flashlight and peer into the grinding chamber of the disposer.

 4. Beneath the garbage disposer, in the center, you will see a hexagonal hole.
-This is where you will use the 1/4" allen wrench.
+This is where you will use the 1/4″ Allen wrench.
 Turn the kitchen sink faucet on, if the sink still drains.
-Insert the allen wrench in the hexagonal hole beneath the disposer.
-Begin working the wrench clockwise and counter clockwise.
+Insert the Allen wrench in the hexagonal hole beneath the disposer.
+Begin working the wrench clockwise and counterclockwise.
 This should help work the obstruction loose.
 When the chamber feels it is moving more freely than when you first started working with the wrench, turn the faucet off.
 Reach into the disposer (all power off) and remove the obstruction.

-5. Back to the bottom of the disposer, find a button.
+5. Back to the bottom of the disposer, and find a button.
 This is the internal circuit breaker for the garbage disposal.
 Push it.
-Resupply current to the garbage disposer switch if you turned it off at the breaker panel.
+Resupply current to the garbage disposer switch if you turn it off at the breaker panel.
 Turn the water on, then the switch.
 The garbage disposer should work if it has not burned itself out.
 If there is still debris left in the grinding chamber, you will need to repeat these steps.

 Avoid using a plunger.
 Only plunge the disposer as a last option.
 Plunging could force the seals in the disposer out of place and create leaks.